As a relatively new Platinum Card Member I have been roadtesting the concierge and gathering some other readers’ experiences over the last few months.

 In terms of opportunities to make it better?
 There is a massive opportunity for Amex to improve on two fronts – firstly, how they position the concierge service to customers.
 It would be great if they would give new cardholders a better introduction to the kinds of things they can handle and how to get the most from it.
 This is what I’m trying to do here, of course – but knowing the boundaries of the service from Amex themselves would be useful.

 Secondly, the digital aspect of the concierge (website and email comms) has massive room for improvement.
 I’ve been busy testing Pana, a dedicated travel concierge app in the last few months too (more on that soon), and their app is a great example of how this should work.
-At the minute the system of emails, PDFs and online forms that Amex use to handle your queries and bookings feels archaic by comparison, especially given Amex’ is on the front-foot with their mobile and app features, with Local Champion and their digital payment integration.
+At the minute the system of emails, PDFs and online forms that Amex use to handle your queries and bookings feels archaic by comparison, especially given Amex’ is on the front-foot with their mobile and app features and their digital payment integration.